 5. Don’t always pick a picture-perfect pumpkin

 Of course, you want to pick a pumpkin that’s free from blemishes and soft spots, but that doesn’t mean your gourd of choice needs to be flawless.
 Odd-shaped pumpkins can have extra character which can make carving fun.
-In fact, expert carvers recommend pumpkins that are imperfect.

 6. Never carry a pumpkin by its stem